Sometimes it’s very easy for teachers and parents to feel impatient with emerging readers.

 After kids become more comfortable reading with you, then hit them with an Are you correct? every so often on a page that he did read correctly.
 It’s not to make kids think you’re a pain in the neck; it’s to help them become better self-monitors.
 And as self-monitors, we’re constantly checking and re-checking to make sure that what we read made sense.

-My amazing friends over at we teach have helped me with this post, giving me feedback on my ideas and also adding some other things never to say to our little emerging readers.
+My amazing friends have helped me with this post, giving me feedback on my ideas and also adding some other things never to say to our little emerging readers.
 They’ve added:

 - Good readers say the first sound in the word. . . .
 Good readers do this (or that. . . )